 What was the ‘Meditated Motion’?

 The Meditated Motion was a large-scale installation that spanned all four floors of Kunsthaus Bregenz in Austria, 2001.
 The project was conceived in collaboration with Günther Vogt, a well-known and respected landscape architect.
-The ground floor of the exhibition featured a collection of logs with shiitake mushrooms growing on them while the first level featured a pond with duckweed floating on its surface.
+The ground floor of the exhibition featured a collection of logs with shiitake mushrooms growing on them, while the first level featured a pond with duckweed floating on its surface.

-The second level of the exhibition, on the other hand, was made up of a gentle slope of soil that could be transversed by visitors while the third floor featured a suspension bridge surrounded by fog.
+The second level of the exhibition, on the other hand, was made up of a gentle slope of soil that could be transversed by visitors, while the third floor featured a suspension bridge surrounded by fog.
 A blank wall created a barricade to the fourth room with staircases helping to create a transition between one landscape to the next.

 Like many of his projects, the Meditated Motion was created to explore the relationship between the audience and nature.
 In the Mediated Motion, Eliasson charted a definite course through the museum that caused the viewer to traverse the rooms while climbing up the four levels of the museum building.

 It is worth noting that Eliasson’s work has never just been about the private experience but also about the social interaction.
-Like the majority of his works, Mediated Motion was created to expose the extent to which people’s shared reality was culturally constructed.
+Like most of his works, Mediated Motion was created to expose the extent to which people’s shared reality was culturally constructed.
 In the end, the Meditated Motion was considered communal but not universal as every visitor was encouraged to bring something different to the exhibition so that each experience could be unique.

 All photos by Markus Tretter/olafureliasson.net unless otherwise noted.